0fau/logs-docs/content/logs/alpha.md

 You can also pick and choose which logs to upload.
 This is done by clicking on the upload button on the toolbar in every encounter page.
 ![upload](/images/upload.png)

+## where to find logs
+Uploaded logs can be found in the **Roster** tab of the website.
+Character names are only shown to the uploader, site admins, and a couple early alpha testers (subject to change).
+Log visibility/privacy customization is being currently being worked on.